JWhist/RB120/Lesson 5/129StudyGuide.md

 ## How to call setters and getters
 Getters and setters are instance methods, and are called by objects of the class that defines them.
 ##### Within the class
-Public getters and setters can be called within the class by using either the method name along, or in combination with the `self` keyword.
+Public getters and setters can be called within the class by using either the method name alone, or in combination with the `self` keyword.
 For example:

 ```
 class Example